 ‘Didn’t know you had a boy.’
 Firnen remarked.

 ‘Aha, he’s not my son but he’s like it.
 He’s called Kafi.
 He’s an orphan that was working on a trading ship from the Emerald Isles.
 He had been enslaved and taken, forced to work on the ship.
 The ship had arrived and I happened to be down on the coast in the city of Dosayl.
 So I traded some of my wears for him.’

 Dosayl was a small port city south–east.
 He knew this because this isn’t the first time Venden had mentioned Dosayl.
 He had seen the city himself while flying but never knew it’s name.
 There were only a handful of human cities located on this smaller continent of Gorion.
 There were numerous villages and towns as far as he could remember from what he has seen and been told.
 It was half the size of the other two larger continents in Arendor and Kaidon.
 The Emerald Isles were located off the South East coast of Arendor, as that was the home of Shallan.
-Shallan was a female Adamantine dragon, before he had met Verina, he might have ended up with her instead.
-But she was far older, far more powerful and far more dangerous.
-She was making use of the lax laws they had over there courting high ranking men, for her own gain.
+Shallan was a female Adamantine dragon, who was rather dangerous even for dragons.
+She was making use of the lax laws they had over there courting high-ranking men, for her own gain.
 What that was, Firnen couldn’t say.
 She used her magic to seduce and manipulate people to her will.
 He had no interest in ever visiting that place again but he was curious about if the place had change.
 Inwardly he believed it wouldn’t.

 ‘Very nice, what’s the emerald isles like now then?’
 Firnen prompted.
 His eyes flickering from Kafi back to Venden.